GHP2017/auxilia/README.md

 These instructions will walk you through the steps needed to begin the experience.

 ### Setup
-Let's connect speaker's Raspberry Pi to the same network as the users' devices.
+Connect the speaker's Raspberry Pi to the same network as the users' devices.
-The Raspberry Pi will host the server running the Auxilia web app, so you'll need to go to this address:
+The Raspberry Pi will host the server running the Auxilia web app, so you'll need to set up the server by
-*coming soon*

 ### Having a Good Time
 Here's how it works: